Communities

 Console.Log(Foo.TimeStamp2);

-Michael‭ wrote 16 days ago
+Michael‭ wrote about 2 months ago

 My personal suspicion is that ReSharper thinks most people meant to have dynamic resolution of the property getter.
 ReSharper would then expect people to be surprised to discover that the initial value is never changed.
 (I can submit this as an answer if that's useful.)

-Alexei‭ wrote 15 days ago
+Alexei‭ wrote about 2 months ago

 I think Michael is right.
 Getters are just syntactical sugar that get transformed into parameterless functions.
 In most cases the caller expects for this to evaluate based on object's state and not "cache" the initial value.